Reading the Last Page of the Book First

 - One of the most important lessons I got from the Academy is that you never compare yourself to others, and there is no such thing as being behind in the Academy.
 This is the awesomeness of a nonlinear curriculum.
 You own your own learning, you have the materials and the community, and you get all the support you need.

 - And guess what?
-That support is not only for the eight-week cohort, but also for a lifetime.
+That support is not only for the eight-week cohort, you will have access for as long as you are a member.
 You can revisit some materials, learn about new stuff, and meet fellow IDOLs in the online community.
 After I got a job as an instructional systems designer, I revisited the Articulate Storyline course many times.

 - You own your learning, but you’re not alone.
 Coaches, mentors, and the whole online community support your learning path.
 They’re ready to give honest and constructive feedback and are part of your social learning.